We're still mostly avoiding grains for gut and allergy issues. Yet we're still eating pizza — thanks to this awesome cauliflower-based pizza crust.

 Preheat oven to 450 degrees Fahrenheit.

-Combine ?2 cups steamed cauliflower with 2 cups shredded cheese, eggs, oregano, garlic powder, onion powder and sea salt.
+In a large mixing bowl, combine drained cauliflower with shredded cheese, eggs, oregano, garlic powder, onion powder and sea salt.

-Bake for about 20 minutes or until the crusts are browned.
+Bake the crusts for about 20 minutes or until browned.

 Turn on the oven broiler and move a rack to near the top.

-Broil in oven until cheese is bubbling and browned.
+Broil each cauliflower pizza in oven until cheese is bubbling and browned.

 What's your favorite grain-free pizza recipe?